Kieran-Bacon/stow/docs/index.md

     raise exceptions.ArtefactNoLongerExists(
 stow.exceptions.ArtefactNoLongerExists: Artefact <class 'stow.artefacts.File'> /Users/kieran/file.txt no longer exists
 ```

+That being said, updates, overwrites, copies, and move operations will update the `artefact` object accordingly, assuming the path exists and the locations is of the same type.
 ### Managers

 `Manager` objects represent a specific storage medium, and they will orchestrate communication between your active interpreter and the storage provider.
 They all adhere to a rich `Manager` interface which includes definitions for all of the `os.path` methods.